 Chocolate Flan Ingredients:

 - Eggs - We use some whole eggs as the little bit of egg white will help to make the chocolate custard firm when it is baked so that it will hold its shape nicely.
-In my regular creme patissiere (custard) recipe I use only egg yolks for flavour, but here we want the extra stability.
+In my regular creme patissiere (custard) recipe I use only egg yolks for flavor, but here we want the extra stability.

 - Sugar - Regular white sugar is good here, try to find extra fine sugar (caster sugar).